Arthur Morris/BIRDS AS ART

 What’s Up?

+Today is Sunday 23 January 2022.
+The forecast is for cool, clear, and sunny with a gentle breeze from the northeast.
+I will be heading to the cliffs for more pelicans and more.
+I have a special Sunday plan in mind.
 Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took about two hours to prepare and makes 38 consecutive days with a new one.
+This blog post took about ninety minutes to prepare and makes 72 days in a row with a new one.

 Please remember that you can find some great photo accessories (and necessities, like surf booties!) on Amazon by clicking on the Stuff tab on the orange/yellow menu bar above.
 On a related note, it would be extremely helpful if blog-folks who, like me, spend too much money on Amazon, would get in the habit of clicking on the Amazon logo link on the right side of each blog post when they shop online.
 As you might expect, doing so will not cost you a single penny, but would be appreciated tremendously by yours truly.
 And doing so works seamlessly with your Amazon Prime account.